-Likely the most well-known creature on this list, Windigos originate from Cree and Ojibwe mythology.
-Television shows like Supernatural and Charmed depict Windigos as lupine monsters similar to werewolves, but original Native American myths did not include this description.
+Likely the most well-known creature on this list, Wendigos originate from Cree and Ojibwe mythology.
+Television shows like Supernatural and Charmed depict Wendigos as lupine monsters similar to werewolves, but original Native American myths did not include this description.

-According to the Cree people, these creepy creatures are wild, giant man-eaters who steal from and murder innocent people.
-Some stories claim that they can possess humans, and that their murder victims turn into Windigos.
-Then there's Wendigo Psychosis, a psychological disease that causes people to crave human flesh.
-And yes, this is a real thing.
+According to the Cree people, these creepy creatures are wild, giant human-eaters who take from and slay innocent people.
+Some stories claim that they can possess humans and that their victims turn into Wendigos.
+Then, there's Wendigo Psychosis, a psychological disease that causes people to crave human flesh.
+And yes, this is a real thing.3,620562Is this creepy?

 The Inuit believed this creepy creature was an underworld deity that makes his way to Earth sometimes.
 He is described as a gray, hairless dog (except for his feet) who stalks victims at night before slaying and eating them.

 Even if Keelut doesn't kill you, his presence is a sign your days are numbered; he's a harbinger of doom.
 Legends say he doesn't leave tracks (which is significant in snowy Alaska), thus adding to his sneakiness.2,626477Is this creepy?